Asset Allocation depends on Risk Tolerance

 How did you respond last time there was a crash?
 Did you sell stocks?
 Or buy?

-If you weren’t investing 10 years ago, consider that you might feel different about your investments when the sky falls and your investments are cut in half!
+If you weren’t investing ten years ago, consider that you might feel different about your investments when the sky falls and your investments are cut in half!

 It is important to remember that the market will crash.
-Stocks go down by 20% or 40-50% on a regular basis.
-There are regular business cycles which create corrections or worse.
-There are also larger credit cycles and irrational exuberance which create bubbles and recessions.
+Stocks regularly go down by 20% or 40-50%.
+Regular business cycles create corrections or worse.
+Larger credit cycles and irrational exuberance create bubbles and recessions.

 Risk Tolerance depends on Age

 Read that again!
-People think that stocks are less risky the longer you hold them- think again!
+People think stocks are less risky the longer you hold them- think again!

 Because of sequence of returns risk, it might be appropriate to become more conservative as you age.